mmitropolitsky/booking.com_hyperledger/README.md

 ## Problem

-Our team was presented with two problems - overbookings and night-cap problem.
+Our team was presented with two problems - overbookings and the limited night-cap problem.
 We have decided to focus only on the overbookings issue in order to be able to understand better the business case and build a suitable prototype.
+The case has two main business requirements:

+* _Privacy_: only authorized parties can view and/or edit data regarding a certain property
+* _Anonymity_: the transactions on the blockchain are anonymous, i.e. no other party can see who is their issuer

 The overbookings problem appears when properties are listed on multiple Online Travel Agencies (OTAs), e.g. Booking.com, Airbnb, etc. When a property is booked on any OTA platform, there is no mechanism to prevent booking it again on another platform.
 Currently, information synchronization between OTAs is either non-effective or generally non-existent.